PythonBiellaGroup/ModernDataEngineering/README.md

 # inspect a container and get all the informations
 docker inspect <container name>

+# stop containers and delete volumes
+docker-compose -f docker-compose.airflow.yml down --volumes --rmi all

 # launch all the project with a make file

 ```